jzuhone/pyxsim/doc/source/spectral_models.rst

 Thermal Models
 --------------

-For thermal plasmas, pyXSIM provides classes for modeling emission that is dependent on temperature and metallicity, e.g. :math:`\Lambda(T,Z)`.
+For thermal plasmas, pyXSIM provides two classes for modeling emission that is dependent on temperature and metallicity, e.g. :math:`\Lambda(T,Z)`.
 These can serve as input to the :class:`~pyxsim.source_models.ThermalSourceModel` class.
+Both of these classes are :class:`~pyxsim.spectral_models.ThermalSpectralModel` objects.

 :class:`~pyxsim.spectral_models.XSpecThermalModel` generates a thermal emission spectrum from a model known to XSPEC, using PyXspec as a backend: